avacore1337/new-queue/README.md

 # Features and Bugs

 Issues on mobile devices:
-* Navbar opens upon clicking it, which is unwanted if it's the "brand-text"
 * Images and text does not adapt to mobile devices

 Backend needs: